pawelpiwosz/taskcat-test/README.md

 This repo contains one very simple CloudFormation template.
 It creates VPC with two subnets, and S3 bucket.

-This template is executed throug CI/CD tool, Travis CI (file `.travis.yml`).
+This template is executed through CI/CD tool, Travis CI (file `.travis.yml`).

 Travis is executing three tests.